Agricultural experiment station

-An agricultural experiment station (AES) or agricultural research station (ARS) is a scientific research center that investigates difficulties and potential improvements to food production and agribusiness.
+An agricultural experiment station or agricultural research station is a scientific research center that investigates difficulties and potential improvements to food production and agribusiness.
 Experiment station scientists work with farmers, ranchers, suppliers, processors, and others involved in food production and agriculture.

 Research

 Station scientists study biological, economic, and social problems of food and agriculture and related industries in each state.
 They investigate such areas as crop variations, soil testing, livestock, processing and animal technology, and other advanced technology in food and agriculture.
 They also work with specialists called extension agents.
 These specialists help inform farmers about developments in agriculture.
 Most agricultural experiment station scientists are faculty members of the land-grant universities.

 Locations

 Canada

 In Canada, about 50 per cent (1988) of the experiment stations are controlled by the Canadian government.
 The Central Experimental Farm in Ottawa is the headquarters of the federal system.
 Private industries, universities, and agricultural colleges control the remainder of the stations.
 Each province has a number of provincial stations.
 The University of Saskatchewan has extensive agricultural experimental land.